AndrewBuck/cosmic/README.txt

 identify - part of imagemagick.
 Calculates image statistics for an image.
 	(width, height, bit depth, etc)

+convert - the main tool from imagemagick.
+Used to make thumbnails.

 sextractor - Source Extractor: Finds stars and galaxies in an image.
 Also must
 	copy /usr/share/sextractor/default.* into the directory where it is being run or it will complain about missing configuration files.
 This is a very